grandmastr/helpers/README.md

 Super handy JavaScript utilities for frontend development.

-Note: This is a work in progress and as such is not well documented or ready-to-use.
+Note: This is a work in progress.

 ## Install